-DECCW released the "Interim Construction Noise Guideline" (CNG) in July 2009 the guideline provides noise goals that assist in assessing the impact of construction noise.
+The OEH released the "Interim Construction Noise Guideline" (CNG) in July 2009.
+The guideline provides noise goals that assist in assessing the impact of construction noise.

-For residences, the basic daytime construction noise goal is that the noise should not exceed the $L{A90}$ background noise by more than 10dBA.
-This is for standard hours: Monday to Friday 7.00am to 6.00pm, and Saturday 8.00am to 1.00pm.
+For residences, the basic daytime construction noise goal is that the noise should not exceed the RBL (background noise level) by more than 10dBA for standard hours:

+- Monday to Friday 7.00am to 6.00pm, and; - Saturday 8.00am to 1.00pm.

 Outside the standard hours, the criterion would be background + 5dBA.
 A more complete description of the guidelines is in Table 3-1.

-Time of Day Management Level L Aeq,(15min) How to Apply Recommended Standard Hours: Monday to Friday Noise affected RBL + 10dBA The noise affected level represents the point above which ther may be some community reaction to noise.
-Where the predicted or measured Lea.(15min) is greater than th noise affected level, the proponent should apply all feasible an reasonable work practices to minimise noise.
-The proponent should also inform all potentially impacte residents of the nature of works to be carried out, the expectenoise levels and duration, as well as contact details.
+Time of Day Management Level L {Aeq,(15min)} How to Apply Recommended Standard Hours: Monday to Friday Noise affected RBL + 10dBA The noise affected level represents the point above which there may be some community reaction to noise.
+Where the predicted or measured L{ea,(15min)} is greater than the noise affected level, the proponent should apply all feasible and reasonable work practices to minimise noise.
+The proponent should also inform all potentially impacted residents of the nature of works to be carried out, the expected noise levels and duration, as well as contact details.
 7am to 6pm Saturday 8am to 1pm No work on Sundays or Public Holidays Highly noise affected 75dBA The highly noise affected level represents the point above which there may be strong community reaction to noise.
 Where noise is above this level, the proponent should consider very carefully if there is any other feasible and reasonable way to reduce noise to below this level.
-If no quieter work method is feasible and reasonable, and the works proceed, the proponent should communicate with the impacted residents by clearly explaining the duration and noise level of the works, and by describing any respite periods that with be provided.
+If no quieter work method is feasible and reasonable, and the works proceed, the proponent should communicate with the impacted residents by clearly explaining the duration and noise level of the works, and by describing any respite periods that will be provided.

-Table 3-1 Construction Noise Goals at Residences using Quantitative Assessment
+Table 3-1 Construction Noise Goals at Residences using Quantitative Assessment Assess Assessment Assessment</